Sequential attractors in combinatorial threshold-linear networks: Directional graphs, chains, and cycles

 \subsection{Preliminaries and prior graph rules}

 In this subsection we recall the results from \cite{fp-paper} that are relevant for this work.
 A {\it fixed point} of a CTLN is simply a fixed point of the network equations~\eqref{eq:dynamics}.
 In other words, it is a vector $x^* \in \RR_{\geq 0}^n$ such that $\dfrac{dx_i}{dt}|_{x = x^*} = 0$ for all $i \in [n]$.
 The fixed points of CTLNs can be labeled by their {\it supports}, and for a given $G$ the set of all fixed point supports is denoted $\FP(G)=\FP(G, \varepsilon, \delta).$\footnote{As a slight abuse of notation, we typically omit the dependence of $\FP(G)$ on $\varepsilon$ and $\delta$ for simplicity.
-Whenever a fixed point support can be determined using graph rules, its existence is independent of parameters, and thus this simplified notation is appropriate.
-In some cases, however, there may be parameter dependence (as highlighted in Section~\ref{sec:param-dep-cores}), in which case we will explicitly write $\FP(G, \varepsilon, \delta)$.}
+Whenever a fixed point support can be determined using graph rules, its existence is independent of parameters, and thus this simplified notation is appropriate.}

 In \cite{fp-paper}, multiple characterizations of $\FP(G)$ were developed for \emph{nondegenerate}\footnote{See Section~\ref{sec:fp-conditions} for the precise definition of nondegeneracy.} inhibitory threshold-linear networks in general as well as CTLNs specifically, including a variety of graph rules for CTLNs.
 As an immediate consequence of one of these characterizations, it was shown that $\sigma$ is the support of a fixed point, i.e.\ $\sigma \in \FP(G)$, precisely when \begin{enumerate}[label=(\arabic*)] \item $\sigma \in \FP(G|_\sigma)$, and \item $\sigma \in \FP(G|_{\sigma \cup \{k\}})$ for every $k \notin \sigma$. \end{enumerate} (See Appendix Section~\ref{sec:fp-conditions} and Corollary~\ref{cor:inheritance} for more details).
 We say that $\sigma$ is a \emph{permitted motif} of $G$ when it is a fixed point of its restricted subnetwork, so that condition (1) holds.
 And we say that a permitted motif $\sigma$ \emph{survives} to support a fixed point in the full network when condition (2) is satisfied.
 Note that whether a subset $\sigma$ is permitted depends only on the subgraph $G|_\sigma$ (and potentially the choice of parameters $\varepsilon$ and $\delta$), while its survival will depend on the embedding of this subgraph in the full graph.
 Importantly, condition (2) shows that survival can be checked one external node $k$ at a time.
 Moreover, it turns out that the only aspect of the embedding that is relevant to survival is the edges from $\sigma$ \emph{out} to node $k$; the edges from $k$ back to $\sigma$ or to any other nodes in $G$ do not affect the survival of $\sigma$.